top of page

 Cast/Voices: Riisa Naka, Takuya Ishida, Mitsutaka Itakura, Ayami Kakiuchi, Mitsuki Tanimura

-Related films: Summer Wars, Wolf Children, The Boy and The Beast, Mirai
+Related films: Summer Wars, Wolf Children, The Boy and the Beast, Mirai

 Studio: Chizu